isomerpages/moe-queenstownsec/_departments/Infocomm Technology.md

 <ul>
-•	&nbsp;Using data-informed practices to reinvent how teachers teach and students learn <br>
+•	&nbsp; Using data-informed practices to reinvent how teachers teach and students learn <br>
-•	&nbsp;Leveraging on technology to provide more opportunities for students to learn independently and work collaboratively with others<br>
+•	&nbsp; Leveraging on technology to provide more opportunities for students to learn independently and work collaboratively with others<br>
-•	&nbsp;Leveraging on technology to build students’ ownership of their learning<br>
+•	&nbsp; Leveraging on technology to build students’ ownership of their learning<br>
-•	Inspiring life-long learning
+•	&nbsp; Inspiring life-long learning
 </ul>

 ![](/images/Picture1.png)